How To Get the Most Out of Working From Home

 PTI Office Furniture of Bergen County provides tips that can maximize productivity while working from home this summer

-The ability to work from home might seem like luxury to workers stuck in the 9-5 rut but the reality can be challenging.
+The ability to work from home might seem like luxury to workers stuck in the 9-5 rut but the

 Sure, the ability to use the hours taken up by the daily commute more productively and knocking over household chores in your lunch break are advantages to branching out on your own or asking the boss for a work-from-home day (or two) each week.